triskellib/triskel/README.md

 ### CMake options

-To compile with all options and dependencies check the [dockerfile](https://github.com/triskellib/triskel/tree/master/docker/fedora).
+To compile with all options and external dependencies check the [dockerfile](https://github.com/triskellib/triskel/tree/master/docker/fedora).

 #### `ENABLE_LLVM`